Jordan of Saxony

-Jordan of Saxony, OP (referred to in Latin as Jordanis, also known as de Alamania; c.
+Jordan of Saxony (referred to in Latin as Jordanis, also known as de Alamania; c.
 1190 - 1237), was a German Catholic priest and one of the first leaders of the Dominican Order.
 His feast day is February 13.

 Life

 Jordan belonged to the noble German family of the Counts of Eberstein.
 He was born in the Castle of Borrenstrick, in the diocese of Paderborn.
 He began his studies in his native land, and was sent to complete them at the University of Paris.
 While a student he met Dominic de Guzman, the founder of the Order of Preachers, and was inspired by the preaching of Reginald of Orleans (also known as Reginald of Saint-Gilles) to join the Dominican Order.
 He received the habit on Ash Wednesday, 1220.
 Jordan was a Master of Arts and a grammarian, and taught in the schools of Paris.

 In 1221, a General Chapter of the Order held in Bologna appointed Jordan Prior Provincial of Lombardy in Italy.